frisly/pensive_oligarchy/README.md

 # Pensive Oligarchy

 A demo/proof of concept for the "Our Families" video project.
+The live version of the demo can be found [here](https://affectionate-stallman-6a94d2.netlify.com/).

 ## N.B.